{"autoplay":"true","autoplay_speed":"8000","speed":"1000","arrows":"true","dots":"false","loop":"true","nav_slide_column":5,"rtl":"false"}

 DETAILS

-LocationFrisco, Texas, United States of America
+LocationFrisco, Texas, United States

 ClientCity of Frisco

-Size6.5 Acres
+Size6.5 acres

 This neighborhood park renovation was a collaborative effort with the city and neighborhood to create a welcoming space.
 The new vision sought to make the site more universally accessible and attractive for multi-generational community members.
 Four new “play rooms” include an outdoor fitness facility, sensory play zones, a new multisport court and play wall, and a new baseball backstop.
 The entire park was designed to be inclusive and accessible for children on the autism spectrum and those with additional special needs, providing a safe and engaging environment for all.
 New signage and wayfinding were included in the design and new roofing on an existing shade structure ensures the environment is comfortable year-round.